 This activity allows HACSB to increase the minimum rent to \$125 from the current regulatory maximum of \$50 per month for all households in the MTW programs.
-There were no requests for hardship exemption from the minimum rent in FY 2018.
+In FY 2019 there was one request for hardship exemption from the minimum rent; the request was approved and a twelve-month exemption was provided.